Sequential manual transmission: Design

+When upshifting or downshifting a sequential manual transmission, there is no need to operate the clutch, which is only required when the vehicle starts.
+Since the engagement ring (or "dog ring") is pushed by the shift fork and moves quick, and the engagement ring begins to transmit power synchronously while it comes into contact, the sequential manual transmission has the shortest shift speed, and the shift time is usually 5 milliseconds or less, and is therefore now used in all Formula 1 cars.

-A sequential manual transmission is not to be confused with a "sequential" shifting function sometimes fitted to hydraulic automatic transmission, marketed with terms such as "Tiptronic" or "SportShift".
-This function allows the driver to select the previous or next gear through the use of buttons or a lever (usually near the gear shifter or steering wheel); however, the mechanicals of the transmission are unrelated to a true sequential manual transmission.
+A sequential manual transmission is not to be confused with the manumatic sequential shifting function sometimes fitted to hydraulic automatic transmission, marketed with terms such as "Tiptronic" or "SportShift".
+This function allows the driver to select the previous or next gear through the use of buttons or a lever (usually near the gear shifter or steering wheel); however, the mechanics of the transmission are unrelated to a true sequential manual transmission.

 Usage

 Most motorcycles use a sequential manual transmission.
 The rider controls the gear shifter with their foot, allowing their hands to remain on the handlebars, and gear selection uses a layout of 1 - N - 2 - 3 - 4 - 5 - 6 (for a typical 6-speed gearbox, said as "one down, five up").
 However, most modern motor scooters do not use a sequential manual transmission; instead using either a hydraulic automatic transmission, or a belt-driven or chain-driven continuously variable transmission.
 Underbones, however, often use a semi-automatic transmission with an automatic centrifugal clutch, but will still retain the conventional foot-operated gearshift lever, such as the Honda Super Cub.